geoserver/geoserver-history/doc/en/user/source/webadmin/server/index.rst

-.. _server:
+.. _webadmin_server:

 Server
 ======

-The Server section of the web admin provides access to GeoServer environment information.
+The Server section of the :ref:`web_admin` provides access to GeoServer environment information.
 It is a combination of diagnostic and configuration tools, and can be particularly useful for debugging.

 .. toctree::
    :maxdepth: 2